umnilab/METS-R_SIM/README.md

     - `generatedTaxiPass` is the total number of generated taxi requests.
     - `generatedBusPass` is the total number of generated bus requests.
     - `generatedCombinedPass` is the total number of generated bus-taxi integrated requests.
-    - `taxiPickupPass` is the total number of taxi requests got onborad.
+    - `taxiPickupPass` is the total number of taxi requests got onboard.
-    - `busPickupPass` is the total number of bus requests got onborad.
+    - `busPickupPass` is the total number of bus requests that got onboard.
-    - `combinePickupPart1` is the total number of combined requests got onborad in the first trip.
+    - `combinePickupPart1` is the total number of combined requests that got onboard in the first trip.
-    - `combinePickupPart2` is the total number of combined requests got onborad in the second trip.
+    - `combinePickupPart2` is the total number of combined requests that got onboard in the second trip.
     - `taxiServedPass` is the total number of taxi requests served (arrived).
     - `busServedPass` is the total number of bus requests served (arrived).
     - `taxiLeavedPass` is the total number of taxi requests that left the system unserved.
     - `busLeavedPass` is the total number of bus requests that left the system unserved.
     - `numWaitingTaxiPass` shows the current number of requests who are waiting for EV taxis.
     - `numWaitingBusPass` shows the current number of requests who are waiting for EV buses.
-    - `timeStamp` shows the time of the record (in milisecond).
+    - `timeStamp` shows the time of the record (in milliseconds).

     b.
 The attributes of `Zonelog.csv` file are:
     - `tick` is the simulation time tick.